steveukx/git-js/readme.md

 # Release History

+## Upgrading to v2

+- All commands can be used with async/await (or as promises) and for backward compatibility can be used with node-style callbacks as the final parameter.

+## Upgrading to v1

 Bumped to a new major revision in the 1.x branch, now uses `ChildProcess.spawn` in place of `ChildProcess.exec` to add escaping to the arguments passed to each of the tasks.